Jelly Roll vs. Logan Paul: The Right Hand That Said Everything

 @jellyroll615 just NAILED @loganpaul with a right hand!

-And they showed up loud.
-Comments filled with shock, praise, and fire emojis flooded WWE’s post.
-Some fans joked that Logan Paul “had it coming.”
-Others said seeing Jelly Roll take the spotlight was the highlight of the night.
-But underneath the noise was a clear sense of respect.
-People love Jelly because he’s real.
-He doesn’t pretend to be untouchable he keeps showing up, no matter what.
+And the fans reacted loudly.
+Comments full of shock and praise and fire symbols flooded the WWE post.
+Some fans joked that Logan Paul deserved it.
+Others said seeing Jelly Roll take center stage was the best part of the night.
+But under all the talk was a clear feeling of respect.
+People love Jelly Roll because he is true.
+He does not act like he cannot be touched.
+He just keeps showing up no matter what.

 Jelly Roll – Unpretty (Official Audio)